Soberat/Control-S1/README.md

 - Portability without compromising functionality.

 ## Getting started
-You might want to start using this project on breadboards before printing the PCB - but if you'll be using everything I'am, then it's probably gonna work out of the box.
+You might want to start using this project on breadboards before printing the PCB - but if you'll be using everything I am, then it's probably gonna work out of the box.

 ### Compiling the project
 This section was getting long, so I moved it to another file, [compiling.md](https://github.com/Soberat/Control-S1/blob/master/compiling.md)